azaj01/pipelex/docs/pages/cookbook-examples/simple-ocr.md

     return page_content_list
 ```

 This showcases how easy it is to kick off a complex process with just a few lines of code.
-The `input_memory` dictionary simply maps the input name to the PDF content, and the pipeline handles the rest.
+The `inputs` dictionary simply maps the input name to the PDF content, and the pipeline handles the rest.